inmzhang/leaky/README.md

 # leaky

-An unoptimized implementation of Google's Pauli+ simulator
+An unoptimized(slow) implementation of Google's Pauli+ simulator